 - Jardin Rosales designed by Fernando Caruncho

-Today, Álvaro de la Rosa will show us some examples of his work (Álvaro’s projects include designs for patios, terraces and urban houses).
-He will also accompany us to the Royal Botanical Gardens, where in 2005 a modern addition designed by well-known Spanish landscape architect Fernando Caruncho, with architect Pablo Carvajal, was commissioned to house the extensive bonsai collection of former Spanish Prime Minister Felipe González.
+Álvaro de la Rosa will also show us an example of his work (Álvaro’s projects include designs for patios, terraces and urban houses) and accompany us to the Royal Botanical Gardens.
+In 2005 a modern addition designed by well-known Spanish landscape architect Fernando Caruncho, with architect Pablo Carvajal, was commissioned to house the extensive bonsai collection of former Spanish Prime Minister Felipe González.
 The new garden called the ‘Terraza de los Laureles’ consists of an elevated avenue, a central square with a pond and a small greenhouse, and provides a grand panorama of the historic gardens below.

 La Zarcilla, located in the residential quarter of La Florida, is a landscaped rose garden owned by Blanca De Rueda.
 Considered a ‘rose expert’ and an exceptional cook, Blanca specialises in painting botanical motifs on ceramics and porcelain.
 We shall tour the rose beds and enjoy lunch in the gardens.